Aliases for RIF1 Gene

 GeneCards Summary for RIF1 Gene

 RIF1 (Replication Timing Regulatory Factor 1) is a Protein Coding gene.
 Diseases associated with RIF1 include Nemaline Myopathy 2 and Candida Glabrata.
-Among its related pathways are Transcriptional Regulatory Network in Embryonic Stem Cell and Signaling pathways regulating pluripotency of stem cells.
+Among its related pathways are DNA Double-Strand Break Repair and Transcriptional Regulatory Network in Embryonic Stem Cell.
 Gene Ontology (GO) annotations related to this gene include binding.

 Key regulator of TP53BP1 that plays a key role in the repair of double-strand DNA breaks (DSBs) in response to DNA damage: acts by promoting non-homologous end joining (NHEJ)-mediated repair of DSBs (PubMed:15342490, PubMed:28241136).
 In response to DNA damage, interacts with ATM-phosphorylated TP53BP1 (PubMed:23333306, PubMed:28241136).
 Interaction with TP53BP1 leads to dissociate the interaction between NUDT16L1/TIRR and TP53BP1, thereby unmasking the tandem Tudor-like domain of TP53BP1 and allowing recruitment to DNA DSBs (PubMed:28241136).
 Once recruited to DSBs, RIF1 and TP53BP1 act by promoting NHEJ-mediated repair of DSBs (PubMed:23333306).
 In the same time, RIF1 and TP53BP1 specifically counteract the function of BRCA1 by blocking DSBs resection via homologous recombination (HR) during G1 phase (PubMed:23333306).
 Also required for immunoglobulin class-switch recombination (CSR) during antibody genesis, a process that involves the generation of DNA DSBs (By similarity).
 Promotes NHEJ of dysfunctional telomeres (By similarity).